-$50,000 per year Full-time 12-month Term Faculty with
+Full-time 9-Month Term Faculty with Benefits

 Full-time (9 month) Term Faculty with